ZijunCui02/ZijunCui02.github.io/_pages/about.md

-<p style="text-align: justify; text-justify: inter-ideograph;">  I am a passionate new MSEE student @University of Washington looking for research opportunities.
-My research interests include Computer Vsion, Computer Graphics, and Robotics.</p>
+<p>I am a passionate new MSEE student @University of Washington looking for research opportunities.
+My research interests include Computer Vision, Computer Graphics, and Robotics.</p>

 (Page to be furbished)